OrangeC93/Book_A_Pratical_Guide_to_AB_Testing/Part1_Introductory_Topics_for_Everyone.md

 We believe online controleed experiments are (1) best scientific way to establish causality with high probability (2) able to detect small changes that are harder to detect with other techniques, such as changes overtime (sensitivity) (3) able to detect unexpected changes, often underappreciated, but many experiments uncover suprising impacts on other metrics, be it performance degradation, increased crashes/errors, or cannibalizing clicks from other features

 #### Necessary ingredients for running useful controlled experiments
-1. There're experimental units taht can be assigned to different variants with no interference or little interference.
+1. There're experimental units taht can be assigned to different variants with no interference or little interference
-2. There're enough experimental units.
+2. There're enough experimental units
 3. OEC are agreed upon and can be pratically evaluated.
 4. Changes are easy to make

-When controlled experiments are not possible, modeling could be done, and other experimental techniques might be used (see Chapter 10 ).
+When controlled experiments are not possible, modeling could be done, and other experimental techniques might be used (see Chapter 10).
 The key is that if controlled experiments can be run, they provide the most reliable and sensitive mechanism to evaluate changes.

 #### Tenets
 1. The organization wants to make data-driven decisions and has formalized an OEC.